The Score (2001 film): Plot

 The Customs House adds additional closed-circuit television cameras and infrared detectors to the basement after realizing the sceptre's true value as a French national treasure, forcing the thieves to forward their timetable.
 Jack arrives for his graveyard shift—with his gun hidden inside a portable radio—while Nick breaks into the basement through the sewer tunnels.
 Burt, posing as a garbage truck driver, delivers computer components that Jack uses to bypass the security system.
-Jack shuts off the cameras as Nick enters the storage room, but a fellow janitor stumbles on Jack, who locks him in a closet at gunpoint.
+Jack shuts off the cameras as Nick enters the storage room, but a fellow janitor encounters Jack, who locks him in a closet at gunpoint.

-Bypassing the infrared sensors, Nick fills the safe with water from the basement sprinkler system and inserts a depth charge, blowing off the door.
+Bypassing the infrared sensors, Nick fills the safe with water from the basement sprinkler system and inserts an explosive charge, blowing off the door.
 He packs the sceptre in a carrying case but is held at gunpoint by Jack, who forces him to hand over the case.
 As rigged by Jack, the cameras and alarms are powered up again, alerting security and forcing Nick to escape through the sewers.
 Jack returns upstairs, hiding the case inside his uniform and slipping past the police as they arrive.

 Arriving at a bus station to flee the city, Jack calls Nick to gloat, but Nick reveals that he anticipated his betrayal: he had already planned a route through the sewers to evade pursuit, and Jack opens the case to discover a scrap-metal decoy; Nick has the real sceptre.
 Brushing off Jack's threats of vengeance, Nick advises him to flee as "every cop in the city" will now be looking for him.

 Later, Max smiles as he watches a news broadcast reporting a massive manhunt to find Jack, the prime suspect whose accomplice has "vanished without a trace", while Nick reunites with Diane at Montréal-Mirabel International Airport.

+Cast

+The soundtrack includes onscreen musical performances by Mose Allison and Cassandra Wilson.